-During 2006, there were 55 cases of gonorrhea reported in Davis County, compared to 58 cases reported during 2005.
+During 2007, there were 47 cases of gonorrhea reported in Davis County, compared to 55 cases reported during 2006.
 There was a steady increase in reported cases from 1999 to 2005.
-In 2006, there was a slight decrease of 3 reported cases.
+The last two years has experienced a slight decrease each year.

-The number of gonorrhea reports per month ranged between 2 and 7 and was above the 5-year average every month except September.
+The number of gonorrhea reports per month ranged between 2 and 6 and was above the 5-year average every month except February, June, August, September, and October.

 During the years 2004 and 2005, the rate of reported gonorrhea cases was higher among females, which was different from the national trend.
-However, during 2006, the rate was higher among males, which is typically observed.
+However, during 2006 and 2007, the rate was higher among males, which is typically observed.

-Gonorrhea cases ranged in age from 15 to 58 years; the majority of cases (45%) were reported among 20-24 year olds.
+Gonorrhea cases ranged in age from 15 to 54 years; the majority of cases (32%) were reported among 20-24 year olds.